kassandraoftroy/stealth-gas-cli/README.md

 stealth-gas redeem -s '[{"amount": "9900000000000000", "receiver": "0xYourAnonAddress"}]' -i ~/.stealthereum/finalized_tickets_17000.json
 ```

 here we redeem 10 signed tickets worth 0.01 ETH in total.
 We send 0.0099 ETH to 0xYourAnonAddress.
-(Since there is leftover the coordinator will take it and transfer herself 0.0001 ETH)
+(Since there is leftover the coordinator will take it and transfer herself 0.0001 ETH assuming it's a tip)

 Since 0xYourAnonAddress is anonymous, then redeemer retains privacy because no one knows which ticket was redeemed (not even the coordinator).

+## Command options

+see `stealth-gas help` and `stealth-gas <command> --help` for more details on each command.